Rangers player alleges ‘vile racist abuse’ by Czech opponent

-Rangers midfielder Glen Kamara has accused a Slavia Prague opponent of “deliberate and premeditated” racial abuse, dismissing defender Ondřej Kúdela’s denial as an “utter lie.”
+GLASGOW, Scotland (AP) - Rangers midfielder Glen Kamara has accused a Slavia Prague opponent of “deliberate and premeditated” racial abuse, dismissing defender Ondřej Kúdela’s denial as an “utter lie.”

 Kamara issued a statement late Friday after UEFA announced it would investigate incidents from the Europa League match between Rangers and Slavia on Thursday.
 The Czech team wants Scottish police to investigate an alleged postgame physical assault on Kúdela.